GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 By Herbert Lash

-NEW YORK, Oct 7 (Reuters) - The dollar and global equity markets fell on Monday as the impasse over the week-old U.S. government shutdown got entangled in negotiations to raise Washington’s borrowing limit or risk default on U.S. sovereign debt.
+NEW YORK, Oct 7 (Reuters) - The dollar fell and global equity markets slumped on Monday as the impasse over the week-old U.S. government shutdown got entangled in negotiations to raise Washington’s borrowing limit or risk default on U.S. sovereign debt.

 A lack of progress by U.S. lawmakers in budget and debt ceiling talks rattled investors, pulling stocks on Wall Street down and sending European shares to a four-month low.